tmorin/plantuml-libs/README.md

 Each package focus on a particular technology/approach: Amazon Web Services (AWS), Azure, C4 Model or even EventStorming and more.

 The repository hosts also two command lines utilities.
-The first one (`glib`) helps to generate packages, the second one (`gdiag`) helps to use the packages within external projects in order to bootstrap a local and generate diagrams.
+The first one (`glib`) helps to generate packages, the second one (`gdiag`) helps to use the packages from external projects in order.

 ## Contributing